 What Are the Documentation Requirements?

-Between the previous (2008) version and the latest, current version, ISO 9001: 2015, there was considerable change to the requirements for documentation.
-The earlier version included a requirement for a quality manual and mandated written procedures in 6 areas.
-Both of these have now been dropped.
+The current version of the Standard ISO 9001: 2015 made big changes in the requirements for documentation.
+Whereas the version it replaced (2008) still dictated a requirement for a quality manual and written procedures in 6 areas, these have now been dropped.

 There is much (mis) information being propagated, including the complete falsehood of 'now we don't need to have any documents at all'!
 Not true.